• Skip to main content

 Deadlifts are arguably one of the most beneficial exercises you can do.

-The incredible deadlift is a functional and efficient exercise that works virtually every muscle in your body.
+The incredible deadlift is a functional, efficient exercise that targets virtually every muscle in your body.

-Pairing deadlifts with an Assault Bike will deliver a short but intense workout that’ll build muscle and fitness while burning many calories.
+Pairing deadlifts with an Assault Bike will deliver a short but intense workout.
+It builds muscle and fitness while burning many calories.

 Do seven laps of the following as fast as you can: